 For women in menopause, hormone replacement therapy (HRT) is often suggested as the only treatment option.
 There is some debate amongst researchers as to whether HRT is associated with increased risk of cancer, but we need not wait until this debate is resolved.
 Instead, acupuncture can stimulate the regulatory ability of the endocrine system and influence the production of hormones from within the body.
 This is a more gentle and less invasive solution than externally adding hormones to the body with HRT.

 Once enough people have experienced this type of treatment, it will eventually become common knowledge that it is possible to successfully resolve body temperature problems with TCM, even while modern Western medicine is still debating the legitimacy of TCM techniques.

-7 Common Ways That People Feel Too Hot that Can Be Permanently Resolved with TCM
+7 Common Ways That People Feel Too Hot that Can Be Resolved with TCM

 When you get TCM treatment, the goal is to treat the root of the problem, not mask the symptoms with medication.
-When you are diagnosed correctly according to TCM, and get the appropriate treatment, then the effect is often permanent.
+When you are diagnosed correctly according to TCM, and get the appropriate treatment, then the effect is typically long-lasting.

-There are some instances where the effect might not be completely permanent, or will require ongoing regular treatment.
+There are some instances where the effect might not be long-lasting, or will require ongoing regular treatment to keep stable.
 For example, if you're always cold, but your job requires you to work outside even in winter, then this will require more treatment than if you didn't have to keep working outside.
 This type of situation is like a bucket with a hole in the bottom.
 It is still possible to fill the bucket, but it will take somewhat longer, and you will need to refill it more often.

 But for menopausal women getting hot flashes and night sweats, or people with chronically cold hands and feet, it is typical that once the these symptoms are resolved with TCM, the effect is long-lasting and regular treatment is no longer required.